tomgenoni/token-flow-demo/README.md

 7. You'll need to push the updated `package.json` back to the `main` branch.

-Note that at this point the token files are still [JSON files](https://github.com/tomgenoni/token-flow-demo/tree/main/src) and not ready to consume.
+**Note**: At this point the token files are still [JSON files](https://github.com/tomgenoni/token-flow-demo/tree/main/src) and not ready to consume.

 ### Consuming

 1. In your application, run `npm install @tomgenoni/token-flow-demo`.
-A `postinstall` script runs [`build.js`](https://github.com/tomgenoni/token-flow-demo/blob/main/build.js) and this is what produces the platform-specific files, in this case CSS file and a JavaScript file.
+A `postinstall` script runs [`build.js`](https://github.com/tomgenoni/token-flow-demo/blob/main/build.js) and this is what produces the platform-specific files, in this case one CSS file and one JavaScript file.

 2. Inspect `node_modules/@tomgenoni/token-flow-demo/dist/` in your application to view the distribution files.
 See ["Files included in package"](https://github.com/tomgenoni/token-flow-demo) to limit what files get published.

-3. You can now import to your application.
+3. You can now import the CSS or JavaScript file into to your application.

 ## Automating package publishing